 Graduates of our Master's program in Health Advocacy and our Certificate of Patient Advocacy have the availability to take a newly established national credentialing exam in Patient Advocacy.
 The national BCPA (Board Certified Patient Advocate) certification exam has been developed to iterate and promote the professional knowledge domains and competencies required to assist patients and caregivers in accessing family-centered healthcare.
 This is the only certification developed for patient advocates that focuses on patient's autonomy.
 Earning the BCPA credential requires passing this exam that measures candidates’ skills and abilities, and ensures that advocates meet the emerging professional standards to work successfully as a BCPA.
 Our courses prepare students for the exam, as students integrate the ethical standards and best practices of patient advocates through these programs of study.

 Alliance of Professional Health Advocates

-Assumption College is proud to be an affiliate of the Alliance of Professional Health Advocates (APHA).
+Assumption University is proud to be an affiliate of the Alliance of Professional Health Advocates (APHA).
 Founded in 2009, APHA now has over 600 members and is one of the largest professional networks for private and independent patient advocates.
-Assumption College students receive $30 off the first year membership fees!
+Assumption University students receive $30 off the first year membership fees!
 Members receive information and have access to resources for a variety of topics such as legal, finance, technology, and much more.